 I won't blame anyone for skipping these phones purely for their bad battery life.

 Elsewhere, Google's typical head-scratching decisions are apparent.
 Face unlock, as a technology, is wonderful — but we're months away from developers implementing it in their apps.
 And the much-hyped Motion Sense isn't going to be responsible for selling a single phone.
-For $900, you get a Pixel 4 XL with just 6GB of RAM, 64GB of storage — and have to pay another $100 to simply get 128GB of storage, which should be the standard for this level of phone.
+For a launch price of $900, you get a Pixel 4 XL with just 6GB of RAM, 64GB of storage — and have to pay another $100 to simply get 128GB of storage, which should be the standard for this level of phone.

 The incredible thing is that despite the Pixel 4 XL's subpar battery life and questionable value considering its specs, it's still a great total package.
 You have to get over the first major hurdle of accepting that you're going to think about battery life and charging every single day you use this phone.
 If you can do that, you'll be rewarded with an exceptional experience in many other ways: great hardware, an incredible camera, and good software.
 The Pixel 4 XL is, ultimately, one of the best and most holistic combinations of software and hardware you can get in a smartphone.